-The reserve requirement is the amount of funds a bank must have on hand each night.
-It is a percent of the bank's deposits.
+The reserve requirement is the total amount of funds a bank must have on hand each night.
+It is a percentage of the bank's deposits.
 The nation's central bank sets the percentage rate.

 In the United States, the Federal Reserve Board of Governors controls the reserve requirement for member banks.
 The bank can hold the reserve either as cash in its vault or as a deposit at its local Federal Reserve bank.